kapicorp/kapitan/docs/contributing.md

 ### This Website

 Find something odd?
-Let us know or change it yourself!
+Let us know or change it yourself: you can edit pages of this website on Github by clicking the pencil icon at the top right of this page!

 ## Submitting code

 We would like ask you to [fork](https://help.github.com/en/articles/fork-a-repo)